Using SCOM to Monitor AD and Local Accounts and Groups

 Update the Event Source to 'Contains' with a value of 'Domain Admins'.

 Sit back grab a coffee (or 2) and wait whilst the rule is distributed to the Domain Controllers, this can take a while.

-Test the rule by adding a group or account to Domain Admins, in the SCOM Monitoring tab an alert will almost immediately be appear with full details.
+Test the rule by adding a group or account to Domain Admins, in the SCOM Monitoring tab, an alert will almost immediately appear with full details.

 Now for the laborious bit, create further monitors for the following:

 Any delegation or role-up groups